privacy-scaling-explorations/maci/SPEC.md

 ##### Private Inputs

-All private inputs are set by the coordinator, except for `encPubKey`, which is set by the contract.
+All private inputs are set by the coordinator.

 | Pseudocode name | Description |
 |-|-|